alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 List<decimal> secondTotals = totalsQuery.ToList();
 ```

-[`Enumerable.Select`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.select) is deferred: constructing `totalsQuery` stores the selector, while enumeration invokes it.
-Each call to `ToList()` enumerates the query again.
-The calculation is repeated, but the same inputs still produce the same totals.
+`Enumerable.Select` is deferred.
+Calling it creates a query; `CalculateLineTotal` runs only when the query is enumerated, such as by `foreach` or `ToList()`.
+Each `ToList()` enumerates it again. ([Microsoft Learn][1])

+Because the function is pure, this repeats work without changing anything outside the calculation.
+The same inputs produce the same totals, and discarded results leave no trace.
+The caller may enumerate quickly or slowly, stop early, or enumerate again.
+Those choices change when and how much work occurs, not the value produced for any evaluated element.

 Now consider an effectful price lookup: